temporalio/temporal-learning/docs/tutorials/java/build-an-email-drip-campaign/index.md

 <!--SNIPEND-->

 This implementation only prints a message, but you could replace the implementation with one that uses an email API.

 Each iteration of the Workflow loop will execute this Activity, which simulates sending a message to the user.

-Now that you have the Activity Definition and Workflow Definition, it's time to write the Worker process.
+Now that you have the Activity Definition and Workflow Definition, it's time to write the Worker.

-## Create your Temporal Worker
+## Create the Worker to handle the Workflow and Activity Executions

-Gradle and Temporal's' Java SDK [Spring Boot integration package](https://github.com/temporalio/sdk-java/tree/master/temporal-spring-boot-autoconfigure-alpha) let you write a Worker process for your Workflows and Activities without a dedicated Worker class.
+Temporal's Java SDK [Spring Boot integration package](https://github.com/temporalio/sdk-java/tree/master/temporal-spring-boot-autoconfigure-alpha) let you write a Worker process for your Workflows and Activities without a dedicated Worker class.
 This simplifies the steps needed to run your Temporal Spring Boot application.
 Your Worker will start automatically by running your Spring Boot application.
 Create a new file in the `src/main/resources` directory called `application.yml` and provide the specifications of your application.